michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 The **Grouping** tab
 ![image](https://user-images.githubusercontent.com/3724718/51763087-3605a180-2097-11e9-982c-a33b5e0466b5.png)

+Provided the Group Col (see the Columns Tab, above)
 A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
-In this demo case, we're grouping on the 'region' field, which takes on 5 different values (East, West, North, South and Central)Once a Grou.
+In this demo case, we're grouping on the 'region' field, which takes on 5 different values (East, West, North, South and Central).

 When grouping, by default, the groups are arranged in alphabetical order.
 (See here, Central->East->North->South->West)